Micheal-Slade/targets-project-template/README.md

 - {pak} for pakage loading
 - {targets} which manages to the project structure
 - {dotenv} which is used to set up environment variables for the project
+- {checkmate} for writing concise testing checks to your functions

 2. Alongside the packages that are shipped as part of the project directory; you will have some files to assist with environment and project management.
 This workspace setting have been set up for `RStudio` users as well as `VSCode`({jsonlite}, {rlang}) for other IDEs your millage may vary.